• Buy From Us

 #5.
 Inform your coworkers of the abuse

-You don’t have to go into great detail, but it’s critical that your coworkers understand that you recently ended a dangerous relationship.
+You don’t have to go into great detail, but your coworkers must understand that you recently ended a dangerous relationship.
 If the abusive person shows up at work, your coworkers will be aware that the situation is likely to deteriorate.
 Notifying them is as important for your safety as it is for theirs.

 #6.
 Steel doors should be used instead of wood doors.